 Here in this guide, we have listed all methods that can help you backup photos from iPad to external hard drive in different situations.
-Apply to all iPad models: iPad Pro/Air/mini.
+Apply to all iPad models: iPad Pro, iPad Air, iPad mini.

 Part 1.
 Easy and Quick Way to Transfer Photos from iPad to External Hard Drive

-If you are using a Windows PC, then the easiest way to import photos from iPad to external hard drive is using one iPhone data backup tool - AOMEI MBackupper.
+If you are using a Windows PC, the easiest way to import photos from iPad to external hard drive is to use one iPhone data backup & transfer tool - AOMEI MBackupper.

 ● It offers two backup ways: directly transfer photos to external hard drive & create a backup image for your photos which will take up less space.